mleduque/modda/README.md

  - either a weidu executable that can be discovered on the `PATH`
  - Or one weidu executable in the same location modda is run from (game directory)
  - or, if present, any executable set in the config file, as `weidu_path`

+Modda will not use the various setup-XXX.exe that clutter the game directory (and are just `weidu.exe` duplicates with different versions).

 ## Logs